BUPT-GAMMA/GammaGL/examples/mvgrl/readme.md

 |    GammaGL(pd)    | --.-  |  --.-  |   --.-   |  --.-  |  --.-  |
 |    GammaGL(ms)    | --.-  |  --.-  |   --.-   |  --.-  |  --.-  |

-* The datasets that the authors used are slightly different from standard TUDataset (see dgl.data.GINDataset) in the nodes' features(e.g. The node features of 'MUTAG' dataset are of dimensionality 11 rather than 7")
+* The datasets that the authors used are slightly different from standard TUDataset (see gammagl.data.TUDataset) in the nodes' features(e.g. The node features of 'MUTAG' dataset are of dimensionality 11 rather than 7")

 ##### Node classification:

-TODO: tlx prelu

 |      Dataset      | Cora | Citeseer | Pubmed |